-Feeling that carb fatigue after the December festivities?
+Feeling that carb fatigue?
 Trust us when we say, the Secret Media team’s waistbands need a break.
 If you’re foregoing the more beige dinner options in a bid to be a little healthier this month, there’s no need to sacrifice flavour or satisfaction – which is exactly why we’ve rounded up the very best healthy restaurants in Manchester to help.
 Read on for your dose of guilt-free dinner inspo.

 1. The Green Lab